OWASP/owasp-mastg/Document/0x06-Reverse-Engineering-and-Tampering.md

 Disassemblers and decompilers allow you to translate an app's binary code or byte-code back into a more or less understandable format.
 In the case of native binaries, you'll usually obtain assembler code matching the architecture the app was compiled for.
 Android Java apps can be disassembled to Smali (an Assembler language for the dex format), or quite easily converted back to Java code.

 IDA
 IDA (Interactive Disassembler) Pro is a commercial disassembler that supports a multitude of architectures.
-It is compatible with all executable formats and architectures used in Android and iOS devices, and comes with build-in debuggers for Android (Java and native)
+It is compatible with all executable formats and architectures used in Android and iOS devices, and comes with build-in debuggers for Android (Java and native).

 Hopper
-Hopper is quite new and only supports a small subset of the features that IDA has.
-It is fast and has a nice user interface.
-However, the produced assembly code is not as good as the one produced by IDA.

 JEB